gtoff/nvidia-docker-novnc/README.md

+# Scripts to set up RAP course VMs

+The following steps should configure the VMs to run GPU accelerated docker containers with noVNC.
+Run:

+    sudo ./setup-host.sh

+After installing and configuring a few components (it takes a bit) you should get the output:

+    localuser:root being added to access control list localuser:ubuntu being added to access control list

+After this you can try if the system runs properly by using our container:

+    ./run.sh

+To verify it works:
+- connect to https://VM_IP with your browser
+- accept the self-signed certificate
+- use terminator on the desktop to launch 'glxgears'
+- use the same terminator to run our robotic simulations

 # Notes

 In order for a display manager to run properly, on our GPU VMs I had to configure X to use the nvidia cards.
 This works by launching nvidia-xconfig.